WHAT IS A VANPOOL?

 WHAT ABOUT THE FERRY?

-Through Washington State Ferries’ permit process, www.wsdot.wa.gov/ferries/rideshare/ vanpool groups are eligible for fare discounts and preferential loading on Washington State Ferries.
+Through Washington State Ferries’ permit process, www.wsdot.wa.gov/ferries/rideshare/ vanpool groups are eligible for ferry cost discounts and preferential loading on Washington State Ferries.
 (This solves the problem of waiting through two or three ferries to get to work or home.)
-The WSF permit allows the van and driver fare-free loading on the ferry.
-Riders pay a passenger fare each way, except on the Clinton/Mukilteo ferry, which charges only westbound.
+The WSF permit allows the van and driver free loading on the ferry.
+Riders pay a passenger cost of ferry each way, except on the Clinton/Mukilteo ferry, which charges only westbound.

 WHAT’S IN IT FOR ME?